foureyes/csci-ua.0002-fall2015-008/classes/12/returning_values.markdown

 	* can just be () if no parameters are required
 	* multiple parameters are separated by commas
 	* the parameters specify what information must be provided to the function
-4. lastly, a colon to signify the end of the header line
+4. a colon to signify the end of the header line
 </section>

 <section markdown="block">